ethereum-optimism/optimism/infra/op-replica/docker-compose/README.md

 The `l2geth` process should run with 1 or 2 CPUs and between 4 and 8Gb of memory.

-With this configuration a synchronization from block 0 to current height is expect to take about 8 hours.
+With this configuration a synchronization from block 0 to current height is expect to take about 8 hours (mid 2022, obviously it will take longer as time passes).

+For disk we recomment at least 1 TB, solid state.

 ## Software Packages